-The Ellis D. Williams Fund.
-By the will of Ellis D. Williams, a legacy of \$25,000 was left to the College, the income from which is to be used for loans to students, repayable not later than five years after graduation, with interest at the rate of four percent.
+The ELLIS D. WILLIAMS FUND.
+By the will of Ellis D. Williams, a legacy of \$25,000 was left to the College, the income from which is to be used for loans to students, repayable not later than five years after graduation, with interest at the rate of four per cent per annum.